INSIDE: Roam the Gnome’s Epic Guide on How to Save Money for Travel!

 (Want to know the quickest way to drain your travel savings?
 Head to the shopping mall.
 These places cast a magic spell on even the most determined saver.
 Avoid them at all costs.)

-Swimming at our river is my favourite thing to do, and it costs nothing.
+Swimming in our local river is my favourite thing to do, and it costs nothing.

 I’ve also learned to distinguish between needs and wants ( I need watermelon for the kids lunch boxes.
 I want the chocolate block), stick to a budget and carry cash for my splurges.